RIA03B/CustomerManager/README.md

 ## Introduction

-CustomerManager allows managers to see customers and their information.
-The system essentially provides a central place where businesses can store customer and prospect data.
-This will help down the line with tracking customer interactions, and share there information with colleagues later on as needed.
-It allows businesses to manage relationships with customers, helping the business to grow.
-They can edit customers information or delete customers.
-They can add a new customer to the system.
-As well as searching for a specific customer.
+Managers can see customers and their information with CustomerManager.
+The system essentially serves as a central repository for companies to store customer and prospect information.
+This will aid in the tracking of customer interactions.
+It enables businesses to manage customer relationships, allowing them to grow.
+They have the ability to edit or delete customer information.
+They have the ability to add a new customer to the system.
+In addition to looking for a specific customer.

 Managers can interact with CustomerManager using either a set of RESTful service endpoints, or a simple UI, or both.